Yin-Lynn-Htun/Registration/README.md

-# API with Laravel
+# Student Registration Website with Laravel and Vue

 > Laravel 9.14.1 API that uses the API resources.
-This is an API for an student registration app
+Vue 3 for the frontend development.

 ## Quick Start